LAN Technologies | ETHERNET

 Manchester Encoding Technique is used in Ethernet.

-Since we are talking about IEEE 802.3 standard Ethernet therefore, 0 is expressed by a high-to-low transition, a 1 by the low-to-high transition.
-In both Manchester Encoding and Differential Manchester, Encoding Baud rate is double of bit rate.
+Since we are talking about IEEE 802.3 standard Ethernet, therefore, 0 is expressed by a high-to-low transition, a 1 by the low-to-high transition.
+In both Manchester Encoding and Differential Manchester, the Encoding Baud rate is double of bit rate.

 Baud rate = 2* Bit rate

-Ethernet LANs consist of network nodes and interconnecting media or link.
+Ethernet LANs consist of network nodes and interconnecting media or links.
 The network nodes can be of two types:

-Currently, these data rates are defined for operation over optical fibers and twisted-pair cables:
+Currently, these data rates are defined for operation over optical fibres and twisted-pair cables:

 i) Fast Ethernet

 Fast Ethernet refers to an Ethernet network that can transfer data at a rate of 100 Mbit/s.